The Essence of Petri Net Gluings: Proofs

+By looking at the diagram it is also obvious that the canonical injections in the coproduct commute with the semantic assignment, and since they send generating objects to generating objects, they are morphisms of $\PetriS$.
+They are clearly also transition-preserving.

+On morphisms, the monoidal structure acts like the coproduct of functors in the category of symmetric monoidal categories.
+Again, commutativity with assignment of semantics is guaranteed by coproduct laws.

+The monoidal unit is taken to be the category with no generating objects and no generating morphisms, having as semantics assignment the functor sending symmetries to symmetries and the monoidal unit to the monoidal unit.

-\begingroup \thetheoremUnified{\ref{lem: decompositions are invariant for belonging}} \begin{lemma} Let $\CategoryC$ be a FSSMC.
-Every morphism admits exactly one decomposition. \end{lemma} \endgroup \begin{proof} Since $\CategoryC$ is free, decompositions of $f$ can differ only modulo symmetries and identities.
-This means that in each decomposition the same morphism generators are used, concluding the proof. \end{proof} \begingroup \thetheoremUnified{\ref{lem: characterizing coequalizers}} \begin{lemma} Let $\CategoryC, \CategoryD$ be free strict symmetric monoidal categories, and let $F,G: \CategoryC \to \CategoryD$ be a couple of transition-preserving functors sending generating objects to generating objects.
-Denoting with $\GObj{\CategoryC}$ and $\GMor{\CategoryC}$ the generarting objects and morphisms, respectively, of $\CategoryC$, then the coequalizer $\CategoryE$ of $F,G$ is the following free symmetric strict monoidal category: \begin{itemize} \item Generating objects of $\CategoryE$ are $\GObj{\CategoryD}/\simeq_o$, where $\simeq_o$ is the equivalence relation generated by
+Associators and unitors are taken to be the ones of the coproduct. \end{proof} \begingroup \thetheoremUnified{\ref{lem: characterizing coequalizers}} \begin{lemma} Let $\CategoryC, \CategoryD$ be free strict symmetric monoidal categories, and let $F,G: \CategoryC \to \CategoryD$ be a couple of transition-preserving functors sending generating objects to generating objects.
+Denoting with $\GObj{\CategoryC}$ and $\GMor{\CategoryC}$ the generating objects and morphisms, respectively, of $\CategoryC$, then the coequalizer $\CategoryE$ of $F,G$ is the following free symmetric strict monoidal category: \begin{itemize} \item Generating objects of $\CategoryE$ are $\GObj{\CategoryD}/\simeq_o$, where $\simeq_o$ is the equivalence relation generated by